phylum-dev/cli/docs/knowledge_base/lockfile-generation.md

 hidden: false
 ---

-The Phylum CLI uses lockfile generators when it is given a manifest file with no matching lockfile.
+The Phylum CLI can generate a lockfile when it is given a manifest file.

 ### Lockfile generators